Reasons Why Seniors Choose a Reverse Mortgage

 10. For the security of having money available whenever needed.

-11. To have the freedom that a little extra money can bring to enjoy their golden years, and enjoy the activities and things they enjoy doing.
+14. To have the freedom that a little extra money can bring to enjoy the activities and things they enjoy doing.

 This is a list that is similar to one many websites about reverse mortgages may have, I'm going to list a reason that usually is NOT a good reason.